acoman-cloud/web-Sprint-Challenge-User-Interface-and-Git/README.md

 	2. Name two big differences between ```display: block;``` and ```display: inline;```.

+		Block always stretches as far as its container is and block has a margin.
+Inline does neither of these things.

 	3. What are the 4 areas of the box model?